 Prayer: Father, thank You for transcending our understanding.

 Promise: “The law of Your mouth is to me more precious than thousands of gold and silver pieces.” —Ps 119:72

 Praise: St. Pio passed from this life in 1968 — a modern saint.
 In 2002 at St. Pio’s canonization, Pope St. John Paul II commented, “Padre Pio was a generous dispenser of divine mercy.”

-Rescript: "In accord with the Code of Canon Law, I hereby grant the Nihil Obstat for One Bread, One Body covering the period from August 1, through September 30, 2020.
-Most Reverend Joseph R. Binzer, Auxiliary Bishop, Vicar General Archdiocese of Cincinnati, Cincinnati, Ohio October 1, 2019"
+Rescript: "In accord with the Code of Canon Law, I hereby grant the Nihil Obstat for One Bread, One Body covering the period from October 1, 2020 through November 30, 2020.
+Most Reverend Joseph R. Binzer, Auxiliary Bishop, Vicar General, Archdiocese of Cincinnati, Cincinnati, Ohio February 25, 2020"